Age-Related Macular Degeneration (ARMD)Symptoms, Doctors, Treatments, Advances & More

 Cleveland Clinic Main Campus

-Peter Kaiser is an Ophthalmologist in Cleveland, Ohio.
-Dr. Kaiser has been practicing medicine for over 38 years and is rated as an Elite provider by MediFind in the treatment of Age-Related Macular Degeneration (ARMD).
-His top areas of expertise are Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Geographic Atrophy, Vitrectomy, and Osteotomy.
+Peter Kaiser is an Ophthalmologist practicing medicine in Cleveland, Ohio.
+He has been practicing medicine for over 38 years.
+Dr. Kaiser is rated as an Elite provider by MediFind in the treatment of Age-Related Macular Degeneration (ARMD).
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Diabetic Retinopathy, Vitrectomy, and Osteotomy.
+Dr. Kaiser is board certified in American Board Of Ophthalmology, 1998.

 Duke Eye Center

 I’m a retina specialist who takes care of patients who have problems with the back of the eye.
 When a patient comes to see me, I like getting to know them and their history, so that I can tailor their treatment.
 My patients come from a variety of different backgrounds, so I find that I often learn as much from them as they do from me.
 Everybody has a different story and I very much like to learn about the patients to whom I provide care.
 Duke is a great place at which to work and from which to seek treatment because it’s a very collaborative institution.
 Everyone works together to do what’s best for the patient.
 Outside of work, I like to spend as much time as possible with my family.
 I also enjoy cooking, playing sports and watching sports.
 Dr. Jaffe is rated as an Elite provider by MediFind in the treatment of Age-Related Macular Degeneration (ARMD).
-His top areas of expertise are Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Geographic Atrophy, Vitrectomy, and Cataract Removal.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Geographic Atrophy, Vitrectomy, and Cataract Removal.
+Dr. Jaffe is board certified in American Board Of Ophthalmology, Ophthalmology.

 The Johns Hopkins Hospital

 Dr. Neil Bressler has been a member of the Wilmer Eye Institute's faculty since 1988 and is the inaugural James P. Gills Professor of Ophthalmology.
 He specializes in retinal diseases, with special interests in diabetic retinopathy and macular degeneration.
 Dr. Bressler's main research interests have been collaborative efforts in clinical trials of common retinal diseases, including age-related macular degeneration and diabetic retinopathy, having chaired several NIH-sponsored and industry-sponsored multicenter randomized clinical trials and authored almost 300 peer-reviewed publications.
 He is a past chair of the NIH-sponsored Diabetic Retinopathy Clinical Research Network, and was responsible for guidelines, policies, protocol development as well as implementation, and to facilitate Network operations in a way that maintains academic integrity and optimal clinical trial performance.
 He also has chaired the National Eye Institutes Data and Safety Monitoring Committee for intramural clinical trials and the FDA Ophthalmic Devices Panel.
 Dr. Bressler is currently editor-in-chief of JAMA Ophthalmology.
 Dr. Bressler is rated as an Elite provider by MediFind in the treatment of Age-Related Macular Degeneration (ARMD).
-His top areas of expertise are Diabetic Macular Edema (DME), Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Vitrectomy, and Cataract Removal.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Diabetic Macular Edema (DME), Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Vitrectomy, and Cataract Removal.
+Dr. Bressler is board certified in American Board Of Ophthalmology.